Financial-Times/list-notifications-rw/api/api.md

 + Response 200 (application/json)

-    Should always return 200, with healthcheck output.
+    Should always return 200 along with the output of the healthchecks - regardless of whether the healthchecks failed or not.
+Please inspect the overall `ok` property to see whether or not the application is healthy.

     + Body